dotnet/aspnetcore/test/gtest-1.8.0/docs/FAQ.md

 the Google Test Primer page?

 ## I want to use Google Test with Visual Studio but don't know where to start. ##
-Many people are in your position and one of the posted his solution to our mailing list.
+Many people are in your position and one of them posted his solution to our mailing list.

 ## I am seeing compile errors mentioning std::type\_traits when I try to use Google Test on Solaris. ##
 Google Test uses parts of the standard C++ library that SunStudio does not support.
 Our users reported success using alternative implementations.
-Try running the build after runing this commad:
+Try running the build after running this command:

 `export CC=cc CXX=CC CXXFLAGS='-library=stlport4'`